Japan loses close women's final to China at team worlds - ExBulletin

 Japan loses close women's final to China at team worlds

-Japan settled for the women's silver medal at the World Team Table Tennis Championships on Saturday after coming agonizingly close to upsetting China.
+Japan settled for the silver medal at the World Team Table Tennis Championships on Saturday after coming agonizingly close to upsetting China in the women's final.

 World No. 1 Sun Yingsha won both her matches to help China triumph 3–2 and extend the team's streak of world titles to six.